List on Bids44 →

 Common Scams to Watch For (India 2026)

 Pending Loan / Hypothecation.
-The seller might not have cleared the existing loan on the car, meaning the bank still has a lien (hypothecation) on it.
-Always verify the RC card or smart card clearly states “No Hypothecation.”
-If there’s a loan, ensure the seller provides a clear NOC (No Objection Certificate) from the bank before making any payment.
+The seller might not have cleared an existing loan on the car, and the bank still has a lien (hypothecation) on the RC.
+You won’t be able to transfer ownership until the loan is cleared.

 Seller’s Guide — How to Maximize Your Skoda Slavia Resale